Banana cake: In Chinese cuisine

+In Burmese cuisine, banana cake is a popular dessert.
+It is frequently served at weddings, birthday parties, and feasts.
+It is also eaten during the Ramadan festival of Eid.

 Bánh chuối

 Bánh chuối is a Vietnamese banana cake or bread pudding.
 The cake is typically steamed, and the bread pudding may be baked.

 Kue nagasari

 Kue nagasari is a popular Indonesian steamed banana cake that can be prepared using banana, mung bean flour or rice flour, coconut milk and sugar.